Sophie Guillemin: Biography

 In 2011, Sophie Guillemin went to the other side of the camera and directed her first short film, which she wrote and produced herself: L'Essentiel féminin with Gabrielle Lazure, Shamsy Sharlezya, Cédric Ido and Marie Denarnaud.
 It is a burlesque comedy in which a young man strings together disastrous sentimental misadventures until he crosses the gaze of a "mature" woman and understands that the essential is not in appearance, but in inner beauty.
 Co-produced by Elkin Communication, the film is shown in cinemas (RADI network) and on Orange Cinema Series.

 Sophie Guillemin also played in the theatre production of The Vagina Monologues, directed by Isabelle Rattier with Geneviève Casile and Maïmouma Gueye at Michel Theatre.

-She gave birth to her second child in 2013 and then tried her hand at the experimental film with Philippe Grandrieux in Despite the night' (2014), alongside Ariane Labed and Paul Hamy, then in collaboration with Pascal Luneau, coach of the stars (Marion Cotillard in '[La Môme], Jérémie Renier in '[Cloclo (film)| Cloclo]), in the film 304, the casting (2015), alongside Jeremy Frérot.
+She gave birth to her second child in 2013 and then tried her hand at the experimental film with Philippe Grandrieux in Despite the Night (2014), alongside Ariane Labed and Paul Hamy, then in collaboration with Pascal Luneau, coach of the stars (Marion Cotillard in La Môme, Jérémie Renier in Cloclo, in the film 304 le casting (2015), alongside Jérémy Frérot.